 Utah // The state of Utah is home to five mighty national parks.
 Defined by its deep canyons dotted with lush vegetation and surrounded by reddish sandstone cliffs, Zion National Park is the crown jewel.

 Many national parks offer great hiking opportunities, but no other park does it quite like Zion.
-Hop on the shuttle in Springdale, or at the visitor center, and a few minutes later you’re there.
+Hop onto the shuttle in Springdale, or at the visitor center, and a few minutes later you’re there.

 Ta-da — make acquaintance with some of the best hiking in the USA.

 - The Narrows, Zion Canyon’s narrowest section, with walls a thousand feet tall, involves walking, wading or sometimes even swimming upstream Virgin River.
-Without a doubt: you will get wet!
+Without a doubt, you will get wet!

 - How about a hike along Virgin River instead of in it?
 The flat Riverside Walk is perfect if you prefer a casual stroll.
 At its turnaround point, the Narrows begins.
 Tip your feet in the water or head straight back.

 Hike it: It’s less than 3 hours by car from Las Vegas to Zion’s entrance.
 Stay with top amenities in Springdale, with the national park adventure right across Virgin River.